Mikenziokah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints all variables in an enviroment
+displaying all enviroments and variables